Tubbz-alt/onboarding/module_layout.md

 directly and this whole LCD / rest server infrastructure will no longer be needed.

 **TODO** link to docs

+Note that we **cannot** import the top-level package from cli.
+You will probably want to use some import like `upgrade "github.com/cosmos/cosmos-sdk/x/upgrade/internal/types"` to pull in all the internal types you need to implement this.

 ### Cli